ribeiroeder/jquery-feed-instagram-graph/README.md

 Optional compatible CSS style is included in the files.
 Edit as needed.

 <h2>Notes</h2>
-- The new instagram API still has several limitations.
+<p>- The new instagram API still has several limitations.</p>
-- It does not work if you do not generate the token and authorize the application / testers.
+<p>- It does not work if you do not generate the token and authorize the application/testers.</p>
-- Only the 1080px image size is supported.
+<p>- Only the 1080px image size is supported.</p>
-- Videos are supported!
-But in this script the default setting opts for the video thumbnail to avoid conflicts.
+<p>- Videos are supported!
+But in this script the default setting opts for the video thumbnail to avoid conflicts.</p>
-- Editions and suggestions are always welcome!
+<p>- Editions and suggestions are always welcome!</p>